josephreilly22/sportsaibetclient/README.md

 <h3 align="center">Sports AI Bet (Front-End)</h3>

   <p align="center">
     This is a piece of a larger Sports AI Bet project.
 This contains the front-end for Sports AI Bet.
 It allows users to interact with the data, create accounts, and see current sports scores and odds.
+You can visit the website at: https://www.sportsaibet.com
     <br />
     <a href="https://github.com/josephreilly22/sportsaibetaiserver"><strong>Explore the docs »</strong></a>
     <br />